raspberrypi/usbboot/secure-boot-recovery/README.md

 since these are high by default.

 ### Step 1 - Erase the EEPROM
-In order to avoid this OTP configuration being accidently set on Pi 4B / Pi 400 this option can only be set via RPIBOOT.
+In order to avoid this OTP configuration being accidentally set on Pi 4B / Pi 400 this option can only be set via RPIBOOT.
 To force RPIBOOT on a Pi 4B / Pi 400 erase the SPI EEPROM.